gtoonstra/etl-with-airflow/docs/datavault2.rst

 This is probably the final and most elaborate example of how to use ETL with Apache Airflow.
 As part of this exercise, let's build a data warehouse on Google BigQuery with a DataVault built on top of Hive.
-So... this example may request a bit of memory from your machine.
+(Potentially, this example requires quite a lot of memory).
-We're going to start a postgres instance that contains the airflow database and another database for the adventureworks database (yeah, the one from Microsoft).
+We're going to start a postgres instance that contains the airflow database and another database for the adventureworks database created by Microsoft.
+We'll use a Postgres port of that.

-Then the data will be transferred to a Hive instance and from there, if you have an account you'd like to try out, we'll transfer the facts + dimensions as a single large table to a BigQuery instance for further analysis.
+The data will be loaded into a Hive instance from there and in Hive we'll set up the Data Vault structures.
+Optionally, if you have a Google account you'd like to try out, you can set up a connection later on and load some flat tables into BigQuery out of the Data Vault as a final part of this exercise.
+Alternatively, let's look into building a Kimball model out of it.

 Note that similar to the Hive example, I'm using a special build of the puckel docker airflow container that contains the jar files for Hadoop, HDFS and Hive.